-The MP28255 is a high frequency synchronous rectified step-down switch mode converter with built in internal power MOSFETs.
-It offers a very compact solution to achieve 4A continuous output current over a wide input supply range with excellent load and line regulation.
-The MP28255 operates at high efficiency over a wide output current load range.
+The MP28252 is a high frequency synchronous rectified step-down switch mode converter with built in internal power MOSFETs.
+It offers a very compact solution to achieve 2A continuous output current over a wide input supply range with excellent load and line regulation.
+The MP28252 has synchronous mode operation for higher efficiency over output current load range.